‘Girl’s Guide To Quad Workouts – 8 Best Quad Exercises & Leg Workouts At Home’ – Monica May

-By warming up properly the blood will be pumping to the leg area, lowering the chance of muscle pull out or joint injury.
+By warming up, the blood will be pumping to the leg area, lowering the chance of muscle pull out or joint injury.

-Just a few simple movements such as air squats, jumping jacks, and high knees, will do the trick.
+Just a few simple movements such as air squats, lunges, jog into place, and high knees will do the trick.

 #2 Quality Over Quantity